kolenaIO/kolena/docs/advanced-usage/packaging-for-automated-evaluation.md

 ## Build Evaluator Docker Image

-We will use the keypoints detection workflow we've built from [Quickstart: Building a Workflow](/testing-with-kolena/quickstart) to illustrate the process.
-Here is the project structure
+We will use the keypoint detection workflow we've built in the [Building a Workflow](/building-a-workflow) guide to illustrate the process.
+Here is the project structure:

 ```
 .